Autism NZ - Let's Play

 Storytime Foundation - First 1000 Days

-The grant provides operational support to this successful initiative, with Storytime Foundation working collaboratively with Plunket, tamariki ora providers, Family Start, Corrections, Police, Brainwave Trust, Little Libraries, National Library and others, to bring important information/learning as well as books and other resources to vulnerable families, and to encourage better understanding of their role in building the great brains of their babies and young children.
+Operational support to this successful initiative, is provided by this grant .
+Storytime Foundation works collaboratively with Plunket, tamariki ora providers, Family Start, Corrections, Police, Brainwave Trust, Little Libraries, National Library and others, to bring important information/learning as well as books and other resources to vulnerable families, and to encourage better understanding of their role in building the great brains of their babies and young children.

 Tim Bray Theatre Company - Santa Claus Show

-Funding for free tickets and travel for disadvantaged children to attend the show which is linked to curriculum related in school activities.
+Funding for free tickets and travel for disadvantaged children to attend the show which is linked to school curriculum related activities.

 Contact: Kendall Green

-Grant for specialist equipment for providing a safe space for neurodiverse learners.
+Specialist sensory equipment and furniture were funded to create a safe space for neurodiverse learners.

 Contact: Saane Faaofo Oldehaver